 This species has an extremely large range, and hence does not approach the thresholds for Vulnerable under the range size criterion (extent of occurrence <20,000 km2 combined with a declining or fluctuating range size, habitat extent/quality, or population size and a small number of locations or severe fragmentation).
 The population trend appears to be stable, and hence the species does not approach the thresholds for Vulnerable under the population trend criterion (>30% decline over ten years or three generations).
 The population size is extremely large, and hence does not approach the thresholds for Vulnerable under the population size criterion (<10,000 mature individuals with a continuing decline estimated to be >10% in ten years or three generations, or with a specified population structure).
 For these reasons the species is evaluated as Least Concern.

 The species is vulnerable to degradation of grassland habitats by agriculture and afforestation in its African range (Global Raptor Information Network 2015).
-Open cast mining in South Africa threatens the species's grassland habitats and persecution on migration is a further threat (Symes and Woodborne 2010).
-In Nagaland, India, the species was heavily persecuted during autumn migration however following an international response and effective conservation action, no birds were captured during the 2013 autumn migration (Lawrence 2013).
+Historically, the species suffered extremely high levels of persecution along its migration route, with an estimated 120,000-140,000 individuals trapped every year at a key migratory stopover site in Nagaland, India (Conservation India 2012).
+However, following an international response and effective conservation action, no hunting is thought to have occurred in the area since 2013 (Lawrence 2013).
+Open cast mining in South Africa threatens the species's grassland habitats (Symes and Woodborne 2010).
 Grazing in the Mongolian drylands is thought to reduce recruitment of Siberian elm Ulmus pumila, the stands of which are used as breeding and sheltering sites by the species (Wesche et al. 2011).

 Text account compilers

 Ashpole, J, Harding, M., Butchart, S. & Ekstrom, J.